 We used our Yamaha XT660R for a two-up ride from London to Tokyo and received quite a backlash.
 Sure, it was overloaded and we had a few problems with it, but so what?
 We met people on bikes ten times more expensive and bigger than ours who had more problems.
 That’s the bike we wanted to go on and so we went on it.

 While travelling, we met Franck LaFontaine, a Frenchman riding from France to Mongolia on a Royal Enfield Bullet.
 He rode along the Wakhan Corridor and the Mongolian Steppe on that bike and through places other adventure bike riders wouldn’t go on much more capable machines.
 He’s currently riding the same bike somewhere in South America!
-(Have a read of his feature on the Mad or Nomad Motorcycle Stories page.)
+(Have a read of his feature on the Stories page.)

 And then look at the legendary Dutchman, Sjaak Lucassen, who has travelled the world on a Honda Fireblade and Yamaha R1 including through the Sahara!
 His motto is “Take what bike you love and go.”
 (Check out Sjaak’s latest Mad or Nomad article on how he’s preparing to ride his R1 to the North Pole!)